Ikaros Utility Functions

 float * set_array(float * a, float v, int size);

-The use of arrays in Ikaros are further described in the article Ikaros Data Structures.
+The use of arrays in Ikaros is further described in the article Ikaros Data Structures.

 Matrix Functions